ermemon12/supermarket-sales-dashboard/README.md

 ## 🚀 How to Run

 1. Clone this repo
-2. Open `Supermarket_EDA_Cleaning.ipynb` to explore the data and EDA
+2. Open `Sales Analysis.ipynb` to explore the data and EDA
-3. Open `Supermarket_Sales_Dashboard.pbix` using Power BI Desktop
+3. Open `Supermarket Sales Analysis.pbix` using Power BI Desktop

 ---